-Students may change their class time (from morning to afternoon and vice-versa) depending on availability.
+Students may change their class time from afternoon to morning and vice-versa, with the understanding that they will also be changing their program (CP to EPP).
 They may only change their class time once per term.

 Leave of Absence Policy